nbriannl/Oboeru/README.md

 - Oboeru fills up the other MCQ options with words of similar parts of speech.
 - Creating over 1800 Anki cards (or any quiz question on [_insert app name here_]) is tedious.
+- There is much more flexibility allowing more advanced quiz features to be potentially made.
 - I decided to do this as a fun project before my last semester starts.